brookshelley/brookshelley.github.com/_posts/2019-02-24-media-diet.md

 ## Movies

+**Anna and the Apocalypse**

+A high-school musical with zombies.
+I really don’t like musicals, to be honest.
+I’d heard good things about this one though, and wanted to give it a chance.
+The cast is doing a pretty good job throughout, though the relatively one-dimensional characters of the “hot jock” and the “asshole headmaster” are schlocky.
+This movie mostly made me want to watch Sean of the Dead again, which used rock music to better effect.

 **Polar**

 Mads Mikkelsen got his Takeshi Kitano take-no-prisoners action role.
 This movie was adapted from a comic, and it feels just like a comic, down to the choppy dialogue, fast-paced action, and dead-simple plot.
 It’s kinda fun, if you can get over the copious amounts of cartoonish murder.